apache/ozone/hadoop-hdds/docs/content/design/ofs.md

 Think it as a client is issuing multiple requests to the server to get all the information.

+# Special note

+Trash is disabled even if `fs.trash.interval` is set on purpose.
+(HDDS-3982)

 # Link

 Design doc is uploaded to the JIRA HDDS-2665: